codecrafting-io/AdvancedPathTracingCP2077/README.md

   - **Low**: Increases very low quality to not be as noisy.
   - **Medium**: Medium uses ReSTIR DI/GI, disables SHARC, similar quality to Vanilla and up to 8% performance increase over Vanilla.
   - **High**: Further increase quality from Medium.
-  - **Ultra**: Ultra changes to ReSTIR DI + ReGIR GI which can look better but with high cost
+  - **Ultra**: Ultra enables global light and changes to ReSTIR DI + ReGIR GI which can look better but with high cost
   - **Psycho**: Flatlines your GPU 💀 🥵.
 Changes back to ReSTIR DI to have the cleanest image between all modes, with less noise.
 Acts more like offline rendering, although can look too bright or miss some contact shadows.
 - Path Tracing Modes:
   - **ReSTIR DI + ReGIR GI**: Uses the Reservoir-based Grid Importance Sampling, for a world space light sampling on top of ReSTIR, but only for GI.
 Can look better but with some extra noise when using Ray Reconstruction.